 This next example is from a group of hatchlings we purchased at around 2-3 grams.
 Housed communally in 20 gallon tanks, they did not grow very rapidly.
 However, once placed in 6-qt tubs, they began to settle in and start growing!

-Regardless of the time it takes for geckos to grow, as long as your gecko is eating and appears healthy, you have little to worry about.
+Regardless of the time it takes for geckos to grow and become an adult, as long as your gecko is eating and appears healthy, you have little to worry about.
 Cresties are a generally hardy reptile, and have a long lifespan of at least 15 years.
 If yours is taking a little longer to reach adult size (more than 24 months), review the factors above and consider slight changes in diet, temperature, humidity, and light cycle.
 Make sure your gecko is healthy and feeding primarily on Repashy Crested Gecko Diet, our top recommendation in commercial diets.
 Try to minimize stress and changes in their immediate environment; daily handling can also increase stress and reduce growth.